-You could have woken up someday and suddenly noticed that you have shoulder pain, any attempt to raise it or move it makes it become more painful and it won’t go away.
+You could have woken up someday and suddenly noticed that you have shoulder pain, and any attempt to raise it or move it makes it become more painful and it won’t go away.
 This filled you with the thoughts of what might be responsible for the pain, but you just could not get your head around it.
 When you try to move it, it gets worse.
 It may just be a bundle of tense muscles that refuse to relax no matter how you try to move or extend your shoulder and any attempt to touch it ends in pain.

 What You Need to Know About Shoulder Pain

 There are two types of trigger points; active and latent.
 The active trigger points are sensitized and become painful during movement while latent trigger points only become painful when there is an application of pressure along the elevated part of the muscle.
-Shoulder pain being the third most common musculoskeletal complaint presenting to the physiotherapy, it becomes essential to be able to know when trigger points are implicated and what can actually be done to alleviate it.
+Shoulder pain being the third most common musculoskeletal complaint presenting to physiotherapy, it becomes essential to be able to know when trigger points are implicated and what can actually be done to alleviate it.

 Tackling Trigger Points On Your Shoulder

-Trigger points can develop for many reasons ranging from exercise, inactivity, working for a prolonged period of time with a poor posture, or with the body in a stooped position.
-It can also be due to trauma to the shoulder from an unexpected event or unrested continuous use of the muscle of the shoulder.
-There are situations or actions that can facilitate trigger point development on your shoulder such as using the shoulder to hold the phone to the ear, sitting on a chair without proper back supports or armrests, moving heavy objects using poor lifting techniques, carrying heavy backpacks or bags on one shoulder, not having enough sleep or sleeping in a bad posture, having vitamin deficiency and having a preexisting joint condition, etc.
+Trigger points can develop for many reasons ranging from exercise, inactivity, and working for a prolonged period of time with a poor posture or with the body in a stooped position.
+It can also be due to trauma to the shoulder from an unexpected event or continuous use of the muscle of the shoulder.
+There are situations or actions that can facilitate trigger point development on your shoulder such as using the shoulder to hold the phone to the ear, sitting on a chair without proper back supports or armrests, moving heavy objects using poor lifting techniques, carrying heavy backpacks or bags on one shoulder, not having enough sleep or sleeping in a bad posture, having vitamin deficiency, having a preexisting joint condition, etc.

 How Do You Know Which Muscle Is Causing Shoulder Pain?

-Trigger points in the infraspinatus muscle, which is a muscle found on the back of the shoulder blade and one of the Rotator Cuff muscles, causes pain in the shoulder joint that radiates down the front and side of the arm.
+Trigger points in the infraspinatus muscle, which is a muscle found on the back of the shoulder blade and which is one of the Rotator Cuff muscles, causes pain in the shoulder joint that radiates down the front and side of the arm.
 Individuals with active infraspinatus trigger points are unable to reach behind their back and have difficulty combing their hair or brushing their teeth.
-These individuals do complain of pain deep within their shoulder joints which makes most of them believe there might be damage in the joint itself.
-For individuals who sleep with their sides, there will be difficulty in doing so on the side of the shoulder affected.
+These individuals complain of pain deep within their shoulder joints which makes most of them believe there might be damage in the joint itself.
+For individuals who sleep with their sides, there will be difficulty in doing so if the side of the shoulder affected.
 There will also be associated pain on the opposite side if the upper arm isn’t supported by a pillow.

-Trigger points in the subscapularis muscle, which is also one of the rotator cuff muscle which lies deep in the armpit region and attaches to the inner surface of the shoulder blade, refer pain deep to the back of the shoulder and also around the wrist in a strap-like manner.
+Trigger points in the subscapularis muscle, which is also one of the rotator cuff muscle, which lies deep in the armpit region and attaches to the inner surface of the shoulder blade, refer pain deep to the back of the shoulder and also around the wrist in a strap-like manner.
 Individuals with active subscapularis trigger points can develop frozen shoulder syndrome and will not be able to reach their arm across to the other armpit.
 They typically will be unable to raise the affected arm to the side of their body past 45 degrees and will also be unable to reach across to the other side of their body.

-Trigger points in the trapezius muscle on the other hand, which is a large diamond-shaped muscle group that forms the base of the neck and the upper back region, refer pain to the back and side of the neck, to the temple region, behind the ear or back of the head and to the shoulder joint.
-Trigger points in this muscle affect the ability to move the shoulder blade and is a common contributor to shoulder joint dysfunctions.
+Trigger points in the trapezius muscle on the other hand, which is a large diamond-shaped muscle group that forms the base of the neck and the upper back region, refer pain to the back and side of the neck, to the temple region, behind the ear or back of the head, and to the shoulder joint.
+Trigger points in this muscle affect the ability to move the shoulder blade and are a common contributor to shoulder joint dysfunctions.
 Most individuals with shoulder pain have active lower trapezius trigger points.
-These lower trapezius trigger points refer pain, tenderness, and heavy sensation to the top of the shoulder joints.
+These lower trapezius trigger points refer pain, tenderness, and heavy sensations to the top of the shoulder joints.